Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 Understanding Grace Periods

 Most auto insurance companies offer a grace period ranging from 7 to 30 days.
 During this window, your coverage may still be technically active, giving you time to make a missed payment without an official lapse hitting your record.
-However, grace periods are not guaranteed by law in every state — some states require as few as 3 days, others none at all.
+However, grace periods are not guaranteed by law in every state — some states require as few as 10 days' notice, others less.
 Learn more about how late payments affect your policy so you know exactly where you stand.

 Allstate Up to 30 days (varies by state)